This post may contain affiliate links, which means I may receive compensation if you make a purchase using one of these links.

 Tools for Regulation

 While I’m a believer in natural consequences, the concept of timeouts never really made sense to me.
-Losing privileges, sure.
+Losing privileges that make sense, sure.
 A natural course of events can be a learning experience.

 But for a young child who is inappropriately expressing emotions, the act of shaming, excluding or silencing them is not a learning experience.
 It just teaches them to stuff emotions and hold it all inside.

 What does that do?
 It creates shame, blame, depression and anger.
 Been there, experienced that.
-Does anyone relate?
+Anyone else relate?

 So what can we do instead?
 Equip children with emotional awareness, relational connection, words to communicate, and positive strategies they can choose from to help their bodies and minds calm down.